7 Marketing Truths

-With the Digital Summit conference coming up next week, my marketing brain begins to work overtime while I explore the synopsis of pre-conference talks, the keynote presentation and all the awesome sessions in between.
+With the Digital Summit conference coming up next week, my marketing brain begins to work overtime while I explore the synopsis of pre-conference talks, the keynote presentation, and all the awesome sessions in between.
 In light of this overload, I’ve written 7 different, tweet-centric marketing truths that I’ve found to be true.
-These 7 truths are a collection from recent tweets from my personal Twitter account.
+These 7 truths are a collection of recent tweets from my personal Twitter account.
 I attend this conference with Zack every year because we both believe that continuing education is vitally important to delivering the best service to our clients.
 Below you’ll find my 7 marketing truths that everyone, especially business owners and non-marketers, should understand.

 1. Not every product is a winner, but every product is elevated by #marketing.
 And money.
 But mostly marketing. #marketingtruths

 In the world of digital marketing, you can make a much bigger marketing splash with a small budget in comparison to years past, BUT just as before, you are limited by your budget.
 Simply stated, marketing will make your product more attractive and potentially more valuable to customers, which will ultimately come into play when they make a buying decision.
 However, because the landscape of digital & traditional marketing is so vast now, you will ALWAYS be limited by your budget.

 2. Regardless of the product, there’s a traditional or #digitalmarketing channel available.
 Just look at Ginsu knives… #marketingtruths

 If you have a product with a very niche audience, there is a way to connect with them.
 For example, take Facebook.
 It can connect your ad with an almost unlimited set of demographic and targeted qualifications.
 Looking to reach married 30-something soccer moms who own their own home and are interested in travel with an annual household income over $200k in Georgia, Alabama, and Florida?
 Yeah, you can put an ad right on their digital doorstep.